zhouyl/flowblade/docs/components/forms/clipboard.md

 # Clipboard

 Copy to clipboard component with success feedback and tooltip support.
 Integrates with Flowbite's CopyClipboard JavaScript component.
+Perfect for copying code snippets, API keys, and other text content.

 ## Basic Usage